 Hongyi Zhang （张宏毅）

-I am a fifth-year Ph.D. student in the Department of Brain and Cognitive Sciences at MIT working with Prof. Suvrit Sra.
+I am a sixth-year Ph.D. student in the Department of Brain and Cognitive Sciences at MIT working with Prof. Suvrit Sra.

 I am also affiliated with LIDS and the Machine Learning Group at MIT.